-Unlike the aforementioned games, however, Warframe provides players the option to set their group to “public”.
+Unlike the others, however, Warframe provides players the option to set their group to “public”.
 This promotes activity in the community by allowing random players to join your group and complete quests alongside one another.

 That is where the “MMO” aspect of Warframe comes into play: By giving you the option to group with and meet new people outside of your social circle.

-Combat in Warframe is interesting.
+Combat in Warframe is probably one of the most interesting parts of it.
 It’s complete action – but relies on things like guns, bows and melee weapons unlike traditional MMOs.